toitware/toit-icons-pictogrammers/src/README.md

+> *Note:* This README is from the original webfonts, not from the Toit package.

 > *Note:* Please use the main [MaterialDesign](https://github.com/Templarian/MaterialDesign/issues) repo to report issues.
 This repo is for distribution of the Webfont files only.

 # Webfont - Material Design Icons